Octaviano Ambrosio Larrazolo: Political career

-Because Larrazolo advocated so strongly for Latino rights, many New Mexico politicians considered him a race agitator.
-Even though many New Mexico politicians resented him for this, Larrazolo still managed to gain a lot of political credibility especially from Latinos who were glad for the work he had done for Latinos.
+Even though many New Mexico politicians resented him, Larrazolo still managed to gain a lot of political credibility, especially amongst Hispanic voters.
 His popularity throughout New Mexico caused the New Mexico Republican party to nominate him for governor of New Mexico.
-The campaign in 1918, though, was an intense one that exposed some factions within the Hispanic community.
+The campaign in 1918, however, was an intense one that exposed some factions within the Hispanic population.
 His Democratic opponent, Félix García, claimed that Larrazolo's birth in Chihuahua precluded him from understanding the concerns of "native New Mexicans."
-He was elected Governor of the State of New Mexico in 1918, becoming the first Mexican-born Latino to be governor of New Mexico.
-Larrazolo's narrow victory, however, seemed to quiet most of the debate about whether he could authentically advocate on behalf of the Spanish-speaking population.
-Throughout his time as governor, he had various controversies and successes.
-In the first year of his term, he declared martial law in the state to suppress a coal mining strike.
-In the time the fear of anarchism was rampant and this plus the gravity of the strike convinced Larrazolo to declare martial law.
-He was also criticized for pardoning Mexican troops who raided parts of New Mexico with Pancho Villa.
-He believed that since the Mexican troops were acting under orders from their superior that they should not be held accountable.
-He also supported and signed a new income tax law that angered his Republican party.
-The aspects that he won praise for was his support for the creation of the League of Nations.
-Larrazolo advocated for bilingual education and supported the civil rights of Mexican immigrants in the state.
-He was also a supporter of the women's suffrage amendment to the United States Constitution.
+Still, Larrazolo was elected Governor of New Mexico in 1918 and became the first native-born Mexican to be governor of New Mexico; his narrow victory seemed to quiet most of the debate about whether he could authentically advocate on behalf of the Hispanic population.